 Graphite has been used since ancient times.
 It has a wide range of applications in the modern world too.
-Let’s look at some of the common uses of graphite below.
+Let’s look at some common uses of graphite below.

 - Writing Materials